 The Health Service Executive assists in the protection of the health of the public in relation to bathing water by advocating a safe environment and by providing a timely response to incidents when they do occur.
 The HSE Bathing Water Group has developed Guidance for HSE staff in Departments of Public Health and in the Environmental Health Service to maximise our efficiency and effectiveness towards protecting health.

-In addition, the Departments of Public Health publish Annual Reports on Bathing Water.
+In addition, the Public Health Bathing Water Group publish Annual Reports on Bathing Water.